Ruth Kobart: Films and television

 On screen she appeared in the feature film adaptation of How to Succeed, as well as Petulia, Dirty Harry, The Hindenburg, and Sister Act and Sister Act 2: Back in the Habit.
 Her television credits include a regular role on Bob (which starred Bob Newhart) and guest appearances on The Streets of San Francisco, CHiPs, Archie Bunker's Place, St. Elsewhere, Matt Houston, Remington Steele, Midnight Caller, and Murphy Brown.
 She portrayed the hijacked school bus driver in Dirty Harry.

 Death

 Kobart died of pancreatic cancer at her home in San Francisco, California, aged 78, seven months after being diagnosed with the illness.
-She was survived by her brother, Howard S. Kahn, and various nephews and nieces.
+Predeceased, just barely, by her eldest of her two brothers, Dr. Robert I. Kahn, Rabbi of Houston, she was survived by the other, Howard S. Kahn of Minneapolis, as well as by six nieces and nephews.
+(As previously noted, both of Kobart's brothers had, for practical reasons, long since abandoned the original, somewhat problematic spelling of their family name, K-o-h-n, in favor of the one more readily associated with the name's correct pronunciation.
+(Note: See above.)